Alex-Windle/rijksmuseum_api/README.md

 The objective of this exercise is to practice front end fundamentals, including:

-* Ajax calls to Rijksmuseum API
+* Ajax calls to a public API
 * ReactJS state and props

 ![alt text](rijks_screenshot.png)